solidjs-community/solid-examples/examples/basic/lightbulb/README.md

 # Lightbulb

-A demo using a Singal and Show coponent to conditionally render elements to the UI.
+A demo using a Signal and Show component to conditionally render elements to the UI.

 Features: